kylecribbs24/kylecribbs24.github.io/test_matlab_file.md

 *insert image here*

-The style and color of the line can also be changed by adding another argument in the `plot` function.
+The style and color of the line [can be changed](https://www.mathworks.com/help/matlab/ref/plot.html#btzitot_sep_mw_3a76f056-2882-44d7-8e73-c695c0c54ca8) by adding another argument in the `plot` function.
 For example,
 ```
 plot3(x,y,z,'--');
 ```